goleague/go-restful-api/README.md

 ## Getting Started

 If this is your first time encountering Go, please follow [the instructions](https://golang.org/doc/install) to install Go on your computer.
-The kit requires Go 1.13 or above.
+The kit requires **Go 1.13 or above**.

 [Docker](https://www.docker.com/get-started) is also needed if you want to try the kit without setting up your own database server.
+The kit requires **Docker 17.05 or higher** for the multi-stage build support.

 After installing Go and Docker, run the following commands to start experiencing this starter kit: